 Have a listen.

-Social scientist Linda Hirshman, author of Victory: The Triumphant Gay Revolution, puts Stonewall in perspective as a turning point in a June 16, 2019 Los Angeles Times column.
+Linda Hirshman, author of Victory: The Triumphant Gay Revolution, puts Stonewall into perspective in this 2019 Los Angeles Times column.

-Episode 3 touches on how the media reported on the Stonewall uprising at the time.
-For a sampling of how the riots were covered, click the links below:
+The episode touches on how the media reported on the Stonewall uprising at the time.
+For a sampling of how the riots were covered, explore the links below:

 - New York Mattachine Newsletter (written by Dick Leitsch)

 - New York Daily News

 - New York Times: June 29, 1969; June 30, 1969; July 3, 1969

 This article from the History Channel looks at how the first Christopher Street Liberation Day March in New York City was organized and how the first anniversary of Stonewall was marked with marches in Chicago, Los Angeles, and San Francisco.
 And this Washington Blade article offers detail on how that first march came about through Craig Rodwell’s original proposal.